autonomousvision/convolutional_occupancy_networks/README.md

 ```
 The script takes the meshes generated in the previous step and evaluates them using a standardized protocol.
 The output will be written to `.pkl/.csv` files in the corresponding generation folder which can be processed using [pandas](https://pandas.pydata.org/).

+**Note:** We follow previous works to use "use 1/10 times the maximal edge length of the current object’s bounding box as unit 1" (see [Section 4 - Metrics](http://www.cvlibs.net/publications/Mescheder2019CVPR.pdf)).
+In practice, this means that we multiply the Chamfer-L1 by a factor of 10 for reporting the numbers in the paper.

 ### Training
 Finally, to train a new network from scratch, run:
 ```